 A headless CMS, like Crafter, gives enterprises those APIs and allows developers to focus on creating application features, rather than re-inventing the CMS wheel or working around content deployment and presentation issues presented by legacy systems.
 Furthermore, APIs can be documented and made available to third parties or the public which opens the door for innovation outside your walls.
 Simply put, headless CMS technology speeds development and enables innovation.

-A headless CMS solves most of the problems created by a legacy CMS, while a hybrid CMS solves all of them.
-Particularly if your choice of a hybrid headless, decoupled CMS features cutting-edge tools and interfaces for non-technical marketers, product managers, and content authors.
+A headless CMS solves most of the problems created by a legacy CMS, while a headless+ CMS solves all of them.
+Particularly if your choice of a headless, decoupled CMS features cutting-edge tools and interfaces for non-technical marketers, product managers, and content authors.

 At Crafter CMS, this is the approach that we’ve prioritized.
-An API-driven, decoupled architecture that never leaves marketers locked out, or at the mercy of the IT department.
-So far, our approach has benefited global brands including Marriott and Harvard Business Publishing.
+An API-driven, decoupled architecture that never leaves marketers locked out, and enables seamless collaboration between content authors and developers through DevContentOps processes.
+So far, our approach has benefited global brands including Marriott, MasterCard, and Penn Mutual.